mauringo/script-launcher-snap/README.md

     /var/snap/script-launcher/common

-It is pssible to prevent the script to be autostarted removing the file:
+It is possible to prevent the script to be autostarted removing the file:

     /var/snap/script-launcher/common/autostarton